tasket/wyng-backup/README.md

 Tips
 ----

+* If the destination volume is not thoroughly trusted, its currently recommended to avoid backing up sensitive data to such a volume -- exercise caution.

 * To reduce the size of incremental backups it may be helpful to remove cache files, if they exist in your volume(s).
 Typically, the greatest cache space consumption comes from web browsers, so